[ Low Altitude Airspace Management ]Building a safe environment to enable more commercial activities in the skies

 How to manage Low Altitude Airspace

-To effectively manage drones flying in a congested airspace, such as those in a city, or near an airport, regulators and all stakeholders (henceforth the “Airspace Manager”) need to know the location of every drone in real time.
+To effectively manage drones in congested airspace, such as those in a city, or near an airport, regulators and all stakeholders (henceforth the “Airspace Manager”) need to know the position of every drone.
 There are 3 ways to do it:

 - Everyone volunteers information to the airspace manager on their handheld device (e.g. mobile app);